IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 IT is responsible for all digital activities in a company.
 Physical, Virtual, and in the Cloud.

-So to support the developer, for example, what workstation is he using?
-What are its physical specifications, its warranty, its IP address?
+So, to support the developer, for example, what workstation is he using?
+What are its physical specifications, warranty, and IP address?
 How is that workstation getting on the network?

 Was it wired or Wireless?
 If Wireless, what is the SSID, what access point is he accessing, what are the security policies for that access, and is it part of a VLAN?
 Is the IP address of the workstation using static?
 If not, where is the workstation pulling its IP from?